 Even If She Forgets

-Baby’s first word… "Dada."
+Baby’s first word… “Dada.”
 Not always.
 Not in every house.
 But often enough that researchers have noticed it and written papers about it.
-Dr. Dan Wuori has pointed this out.
-Toddlers say "Dada" before they say "Mama."
-And not because Dad matters more.
-Not because the father-child bond runs deeper… Or because “Dada” is easier to say.
-Because Mom is so close, so woven into the child's whole world from the very first moment, that the child does not yet know where she ends and they begin.
-She is not a separate presence the child learns to name.
+Dr. Dan Wuori has pointed this out — toddlers tend to say “Dada” before they say “Mama.”
+And it’s not because Dad matters more, or because the father-child bond somehow runs deeper, or because “Dada” is easier to say.
+It’s because Mom is so close, so woven into the child’s whole world from the very first moment, that the child doesn’t yet know where she ends and they begin.
+She isn’t a separate presence the child learns to name.
 She is the environment itself.
 The warmth.
 The sound.
 The constant.

 You name what is distinct from you.
-What contains you, what you are living inside of, you do not yet have language for.
+What contains you, what you’re living inside of, you don’t yet have language for.

-I heard that and I could not shake it loose for days.
-Because there is a word in the Hebrew Bible that works exactly like that.
-A word we have been translating for centuries, reading one layer thin, missing what is underneath it.
-A word baked into the passage most preachers reach for on Mother's Day.
-And once you see the root of it, the whole verse changes shape.
+I heard that on a Tuesday and couldn’t shake it loose for days.
+Because there’s a word in the Hebrew Bible that works exactly like that — a word we’ve been translating for centuries, reading one layer thin, missing what’s underneath.
+A word baked into the passage most preachers reach for on Mother’s Day.
+And once you see the root of it, the whole verse changes shape on you.

 The Word Behind the Word